JanaJankovic/efficient-stlf/README.md

 | `lookback`     | Number of past load values before prediction                         |
 | `horizon`      | Array of forecasting horizons to be experimented on                  |
 | `search_space` | Hyper-parameters for model tuning                                    |

+### Experiment results

+All experiment results are saved to the separate branches.
+To check out the results change to branch with following pattern `experiment/yyyy-mm-dd`, where `yyyy` is the year, `mm` the month and `dd` the day of experiment execution.

 ## Contact